Nirovitsky/baltek-jobs-new/replit.md

 - **Updated API Endpoint**: Changed from `/users/me/` to `/users/short/` due to API changes, updating all references including authentication, onboarding, and profile picture upload
 - Project import completed: All checklist items verified and environment fully configured
 - **Migration Completed (January 15, 2025)**: Full migration from Replit Agent environment to standard Replit completed successfully with all dependencies installed, OAuth secrets configured, and application verified working
+- **Project Import Completed (January 15, 2025)**: Successfully migrated project from Replit Agent to standard Replit environment with all checklist items verified and OAuth environment variables properly configured

 ## New Onboarding System (January 2025)